4deld/4deld.github.io/_posts/2020-04-04-jump-to-python-1.md

-asdf
+# Python Basic Grammar

-If Python is installed Python with that link, you can start Python by clicking the Window button and running IDLE.
+If Python is installed Python with that link, you can start Python by clicking 'the Window button' and running 'IDLE'.

+## Four arithmetic operations

+'''python
+3+4
+'''